udexon/Smashlet-SCLC/README.md

 # Smashlet-SCLC
-Smashlet Cloudless Computing (SCLC): The Next Big Thing since Linux and the World Wide Web

-Smashlet Cloudless Computing (SCLC): The Next Big Thing since Linux and the World Wide Web
+Smashlet Cloudless Computing (SCLC): The Next Big Thing since Linux and the World Wide Web (Hopefully!!)

 Smashlet is an amalgamation of the words stack machine, shell, and servlet.